AndreiRadchenko/quiz-player/PLAYER_MANUAL.md

   - **Backspace Tips**:
     - Single tap: Delete one character
     - Hold for 2 seconds: Clear entire text
+  - **Ukrainian Keyboard Tips**:
+    - Long-press on 'І' to see and select 'Ї' (similar to iPhone keyboard)
 - Tap "Submit Answer" when finished typing

 **4. Numeric Questions**